The Path of Destiny

 Redclaw noticed them too, and looked to Damian, who was walking blissfully, completely oblivious.
 The arcanine felt the fur bristle along his neck as he bared his teeth and glared straight in the trainers' direction, and the two trainers, as well as their pokémon, a vileplume and a ninetales much older looking than Rosie, glared back but sauntered away.
-They did not encounter the trainers again, but Redclaw stuck protectively close to Snowcrystal until they reached their new camp again.
-He had not liked the way those trainers had looked at them, and he wondered if their pokémon had noticed Snowcrystal's fur was dyed, as Nightcloud had.
-He was starting to realize that it was likely far more dangerous than they realized to take Snowcrystal into the city that way, and he wished they had simply gone back to camp.
+They did not encounter the trainers again, but Redclaw stuck protectively close to Snowcrystal until they reached their new camp.
+He had not liked the way those trainers had looked at them, and he wondered if their pokémon had noticed Snowcrystal's fur was dyed, as Eve had.
+He was starting to think that it was likely far more dangerous than they realized to take Snowcrystal into the city, and he wished they had simply gone back to camp.
 He was beginning to understand how Wildflame felt.

 Looking around the slopes of bare rock, Snowcrystal spotted Scytheclaw a ways away from the others and tentatively padded over to him.
 "Scytheclaw?" she asked as she approached the scizor, looking up at him warily.